 These programs last 50 minutes and include safe activities using artifacts or scientific specimens.
 Some programs also include investigations, demonstrations or data collection and analysis.
-Programs are limited to a maximum of 8 students per class.
 Educational programs are available beginning the day after Labor Day through the third week of May.

 Program Fee: $45 per class + museum admission

 Clues to the Past